 He has won Australia’s highest journalism award, the Walkley award, seven times for investigations spanning a diverse range of topics.

 They have included corruption and integrity issues in public sector and policing agencies, the criminal justice system, corporate corruption and international bribery by large multinationals, human rights abuses, the abuse of disabled Australians in care homes, abuse scandals in religious organisations, organised crime, doping in sport, national security, PTSD suffered by defence veterans, and other a range of other topics.

 He has also reported on federal and state politics and international affairs, including the work of the UN International Criminal Tribunal for Rwanda, the activities of mining companies in the third world and the Unaoil oil industry scandal.

 McKenzie often works with whistleblowers and in 2015 created a major legal source protection precedent by refusing to reveal his confidential sources in a court case.

-His investigations with colleague Richard Baker have prompted royal commissions, senate inquiries and major state and federal police investigations.
-For instance, McKenzie’s investigation of alleged bribery involving the Reserve Bank of Australia sparked a national scandal and led to Australia’s first ever foreign bribery prosecution; his investigation into human trafficking led to the re-opening of a murder investigation by the Victoria Police and the charging of a notorious sex trafficker with murder; his inquiry into alleged political bribery by mafia figures sparked a federal police probe.
+His investigations with colleague Richard Baker have helped prompt major national and state government and police inquiries.
+For instance, McKenzie’s investigation of alleged bribery involving the Reserve Bank of Australia sparked a national scandal and led to Australia’s first ever foreign bribery prosecution; his investigation into human trafficking led to the re-opening of a murder investigation by police and the charging of a human trafficker with murder; his inquiry into alleged political bribery by mafia figures sparked a federal police probe.